 Transfer the same logic to a multiple bet, and you place a £10 four-fold with us at 102.5% margins:

 £10 x 1.95 x 1.95 x 1.95 x 1.95 = £144.59

 You place the same four-fold with a bookmaker betting to 105.26% margins:

 £10 x 1.90 x 1.90 x 1.90 x 1.90 = £130.32

 Thus, in this example, betting with your traditional, higher-margin bookmaker would leave you over £14 worse off on a successful winning bet.

 Why settle for lower winnings elsewhere?

-Look out for Marathonbets’ 0% margin offers and make sure you are consistently getting the best value.
+Don’t leave yourself short-changed when you back a winner; bet with Marathonbet and make sure you are consistently getting the best value.